 The Gulf of Mexico has long been on the frontlines of the impacts of the oil and gas industry and destructive pipelines play a central role in that story.

 Pipelines destroy wetlands, pollute our water, threaten our fishing and outdoor recreation industries, and put communities at risk of explosions and pollution.
-New pipelines are the largest single category of wetlands damage in the Gulf, causing the loss of thousands of acres of wetland forest every year.
+New pipelines are the largest single contributor to wetland damage in the Gulf, causing the loss of thousands of acres of wetland forest every year.

-Healthy Gulf will continue to fight these and other destructive pipelines by analyzing and commenting on wetland destruction and water pollution permits, watchdogging existing oil and gas infrastructure, organizing against the pipelines that would cause the most harm, and taking legal action when necessary to protect our communities and environment.
+Healthy Gulf will continue to fight these and other destructive pipelines by analyzing and commenting on wetland destruction and water pollution permits, watchdogging existing oil and gas infrastructure, organizing against the most harmful pipelines, and taking the necessary legal action to protect our communities and environment.